Leak Testing in the Pharma Industry: Why is it important?

 High Sensitivity Testing Detects Miniscule Leaks

 Another challenge that pharmaceuticals face is the need for sensitive testing.
 Due to both regulations and safety concerns, pharmaceutical products must be tested at a much more sensitive level than other products, such as food or beverages.
 Contamination from bacteria, other organisms, chemicals, or elements (even air!) can compromise a product’s sterility, effectiveness, and even safety.
-The FlexPak TM Internal Pressurization Assembly (FPIPA) allows users to perform ASTM Testing Standard F2096, which has an increased sensitivity and can detect micro leaks that are normally undetectable by a standard bubble emission test.
+The FlexPak Internal Pressurization Assembly (FPIPA) allows users to perform ASTM Testing Standard F2096, which has an increased sensitivity and can detect micro leaks that are normally undetectable by a standard bubble emission test.
 This increased sensitivity makes it ideal for pharmaceutical manufacturers who must keep products sterile, and whose packaging could be compromised by the smallest leak.

 Prevent Contamination to Ensure Health & Safety